samirkouider/gaggiuino.github.io/docs/install/gaggia-classic.md

 !>As always with such projects common sense should be applied at all times, it's expected people doing such sort of modifications will have some basic understanding.
 Triple check your machine is disconnected from any power sources, even better just pull the power cable out of it if you haven't done so yet!

-# BASE FUNCTIONALITY BENCH TEST
+# Base Functionality Bench Test
 ***
 1. The first step will be to test the electronics outside the Gaggia.
 Connect the MAX6675 module, SSR, and nextion to the arduino board using the pins defined above.
 You can also find them defined at the top of the .ino file.
 For now only connect the low voltage circuit controlling ports of the SSR to check whether the SSR LED indicates the power states.

-4. To flash the microcontroller Arduino Nano or the STM32 Blackpill, pls follow the video from the [Prerequisites](prereq/prerequisites.md) section of this site.
+4. To flash the microcontroller Arduino Nano or the STM32 Blackpill, pls follow the video from the [Prerequisites](/install/prerequisites.md) section of this site.

 !> Arduino Nano won't flash with the LCD attached to the RX/TX pins so make sure to disconnect it at that time.